Elise Stefanik: First election

 Stefanik defeated Matt Doheny in the 2014 Republican primary election, 60.8% to 39.2%.
 She faced Aaron Woolf, the Democratic Party nominee, and Matt Funiciello, the Green Party nominee, in the November 4 general election.
 Stefanik won with 55.1% of the vote to their 33.8% and 11%, respectively.
 At the time, the 30-year-old Stefanik was the youngest woman ever elected to Congress.
+Stefanik's record was broken four years later by her fellow representative from New York, Alexandria Ocasio-Cortez, who was elected at age 29.